Roeshambo/MonolithDKP/README.md

 	  isn't lost due to somehow losing your WTF folder.
 	- Export DKP to HTML at the end of a raid week and paste into an HTML file and keep a week by week log in Discord for players to view outside of the game.
 This will also give you a backup of the data to reapply in the event data is lost.

 If you'd like to change the CommunityDKP Title image to one for your own guild, you're more than welcome to.
-It simply requires you replace "CommunityDKP\Media\Textures\CommDKP-0title-t.tga" with your custom tga image (MUST be 256 x 64).
+It simply requires you replace "CommunityDKP\Media\Textures\community-dkp.tga" with your custom tga image (MUST be 256 x 64).